vladimircicovic/harvester/README.md

 ## How to run
-For running this app you need python3.5(minimum), pip and git Clone app from git:
+For running this app you need python3.5(minimum), pip and git.

+Clone app from git:
 ```
 git clone https://github.com/vladimirc81/harvester.git